dunky-star/Servlet-Mini-App-MVC/README.md

 A simple user management web application using JSP, Servlet, JDBC API and MySQL.
-This web app is implemented using MVC design pattern to manage a collection of users with the basic features [list, insert, update, delete - CURD operations].
-With a [Search Function].
+This web app is implemented using MVC design pattern to manage a collection of users with the basic features [list, insert, update, delete - CURD operations] with a [Search Function].